 Pride Icon Names Celebrate Diversity

-To mark this special fiftieth anniversary of Pride, today’s blog focuses on some iconic figures of the LGBTQ+ movement – all with equally iconic names, of course!
+Today, we're shining a light on some iconic figures of the LGBTQ+ movement – all with equally iconic names, of course!

 16 Pride Icon Names

 Long before the concept of “intersectionality” was on anyone’s radar, writer, feminist and civil rights activist Audre Lorde was shining a light on the most marginalized in society.

 Her name – a streamlined spelling of contemporary classic Audrey – boasts the fitting meaning of “noble strength”.

 A close associate of Martin Luther King and the chief architect of the 1963 March on Washington, Bayard Rustin has only recently started to receive the recognition he deserves for his lifetime of activism.

 His intriguing name comes from a French word meaning “russet red”.

 A trailblazing campaigner for marriage equality, Edie Windsor famously fought the US federal government in a landmark 2013 lawsuit which paved the way for the legalization of same-sex marriage across all states two years later.